Press "Enter" to skip to content

 When a keyword has a high CTR for its position, it means your snippet is appealing to searchers.
 When it’s low, it means searchers don’t expect to find what they’re looking for on your site.

-By looking at both, you can get a much clearer understanding of what people want and use this info to rewrite your snippet.
+By looking at both, you can get a much clearer understanding of what people want and use this info to rewrite your snippet for the updated post.

 A quick example